magrathealabs/playbook/docs/3-engineering.md

     * Prefer creating small PRs (changing ~500 LOC at most)
 * Clean up (erase created branches)

-Each task should have it's branch following a consistent name convention from GitFlow:
+Each task should have its branch following a consistent name convention from GitFlow:

 * `feature/` for features
 * `fix/` for bug fixes